awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

      + **Choose your instance**\.
        + **Instance type**\.
 Choose the instance type from the dropdown list\.
      + **Host Name for SAP system**\.
 Enter the host name for the EC2 instance\.
      + **Number of worker nodes**\.
-Enter the number of EC2 instances to be configured as worker nodes for this HANA system\.
+Enter the number of EC2 instances to be configured as worker nodes for this SAP HANA system\.
      + **Worker node hostname prefix**\.
 Enter the hostname prefix for the worker nodes\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
 Select the checkbox to enable EC2 automatic recovery for the instance\.
 For more information, see Recover Your Instance in the Amazon EC2 User Guide\.
      + **Recommended Resources**\.
 Launch Wizard displays the **Estimated monthly cost of operation** based on your instance sizing selections\.
 This is an estimate of AWS costs to deploy additional resources and does not include applicable taxes or discounts\.